verbit-ai/verbit-streaming-python-sdk/examples/responses/schema.md

 - `"response"` - The root element in the response JSON
   - `"id"` - A unique identifier of the response (UUID)
   - `"type"` - The response type.
 Can be either "transcript" or "captions" (See explanation in [README.md](https://github.com/verbit-ai/verbit-streaming-python-sdk/blob/main/README.md#responses)).
+  - `"service_type"` - The type of service which produced the response.
+Can be either "transcription" (of the input language) or "translation" (of the input language transcription into a target language).
+  - `"language_code"` - The language code representing the language of the words in the response.
+The first two characters denote the language, and the last two characters denote the locale.
   - `"start"` - The start time of the utterance.
 Measured in seconds from the beginning of the media stream.
   - `"end"` - The (current) end time of the utterance.
 Measured in seconds from the beginning of the media stream.
   - `"start_pts"` - The pts value corresponding to the `"start"` of the response, as received from the input media stream.
 Measured in seconds.